ms2026/Job-List-with-filters-Reactjs/README.md

-<<<<<<< HEAD
 # Getting Started with Create React App
+Navigate cmd to your downloaded project location and run the below commands
+# Install dependencies
+npm install

+# Run the project
+npm start
-First in Your Local You need run npm install in you cmd (windows) Then after node modules get sucessfully installed, you need to put npm start and the project will run in your local host server.
+Then the project will start to run in your local host server

-In This project :
-Filters has been added and we are able to search by company name.
+Filters: Filters has been added and user will be able to search by company name.
+Responsive Design: Ensure seamless viewing experience across various devices.
-We are able to scroll down to more job cards.
+Scroll Feature: User can scroll down to many job cards.
-The webpage is well responsive many mobile views also.